tungol/bplistlib/Format documentation.md

 A binary plist file has four sections:

-1. The first 8 bytes are an identifier and always equal to 'bplist00'.
+1. The first 8 bytes are an identifier, equal to 'bplistXX' where XX is two digits. 'bplist00' and 'bplist01' are known, I don't know the differences.

 2. Second is all of the elements in the plist, encoded and concatenated.